grafana/mimir/docs/architecture.md

 ## Blocks storage

-Mimir supports a block storage engine that stores and queries the time series.

 The blocks storage is based on [Prometheus TSDB](https://prometheus.io/docs/prometheus/latest/storage/): it stores each tenant's time series into their own TSDB which write out their series to a on-disk block (defaults to 2h block range periods).
 Each block is composed by a few files storing the blocks and the block index.

 The TSDB block files contain the samples for multiple series.
 The series inside the blocks are then indexed by a per-block index, which indexes metric names and labels to time series in the block files.